-Operation
+Chainsaw Operation

-Powered garden tools and accessories are high-speed, fast-cutting equipment with exposed blades that can cause serious or fatal injury if not used correctly or without taking proper safety precautions.
-It is extremely important that you read and fully understand the information in this section and all other safety warnings / recommendations and usage instructions before using the equipment.

-- Always wear suitable protective clothing and equipment when using the tool. - Inspect the tool before each use and check for wear or damage.
-If the tool is damaged, have it inspected and repaired at an authorised service centre before using it again. - If you experience excessive vibration from the tool during operation, this may indicate wear or damage.
-It is recommended to have it inspected and repaired before using it again. - Be aware that once the motor is running, the cutting blades will be rotating and parts of the tool may be extremely hot. - For chainsaw attachments, ensure that the saw chain is correctly tensioned and the chain drive cover nut is properly tightened before use and during cutting. - Always release chain tension after finishing work to prevent damage through over-tension as the saw chain cools and contracts.
+Chainsaws are high-speed, fast-cutting equipment with exposed blades that can cause serious or fatal injury if not used correctly or without taking proper safety precautions.
+It is extremely important that you read and fully understand the information in this section and all other safety warnings / recommendations and usage instructions before using the equipment. • Always wear suitable protective clothing and equipment when using the tool. • Inspect the tool before each use and check for wear or damage.
+If the tool is damaged, have it inspected and repaired at an authorised service centre before using it again. • If you experience excessive vibration from the tool during operation, this may indicate wear or damage.
+It is recommended to have it inspected and repaired before using it again. • Be aware that parts of the tool may be extremely hot. • Ensure that the saw chain is correctly tensioned and the chain bar lock nut is properly tightened before use. • Always release chain tension after finishing work to prevent damage through over-tension as the saw chain cools and contracts.